qwedaq/UDPCS/README.md

     ├── ...
 ```
 #### 5.
+First download the trained UDA model (MDD) weight file from the link
+Place this file in the directory logs/VisDA2017/checkpoints/
 Ensure you do not make any modifications to the "imagelist" folder.
 This folder contains paths to images across all domains.

 ### Train